Mar 22

 Jun 16

-Unique by CastoriadisIt is possible that at times people drape themselves in Roman tunics to play the bourgeois revolution—or that a general wnats to play Joan of Arc in twentieth-century dress; but how is it that, in real history, it is never Zerlina who replies to Agamemnon and that Brutus never has Monsieur Perrichon for his friend and confidant? - Cornelius CastoriadisApr 21
+Unique by CastoriadisIt is possible that at times people drape themselves in Roman tunics to play the bourgeois revolution—or that a general wants to play Joan of Arc in twentieth-century dress; but how is it that, in real history, it is never Zerlina who replies to Agamemnon and that Brutus never has Monsieur Perrichon for his friend and confidant? - Cornelius CastoriadisApr 21

 And Quite Flows the DonBy Mikhail Sholokhov,